 Goals for the Residency partnership are to enhance the learning of students involved in instrumental programs, inspire them to continue participating, support local school music programs and develop meaningful connections between students and the San Antonio Symphony.
 Students involved in high school music programs have been found not only to have a much higher graduation rate, but also have higher college attendance and even college graduation rates.
 Consequently, another long term goal of the program is for the Symphony to have a significant impact on students through regular interaction such that they will stay involved in their instrumental ensembles, stay in school, graduate and attend college.

-The Symphony is looking to expand and rotate the Residency Program to additional high school campuses in the 2017-2018 season and beyond.
+The Symphony is looking to expand and rotate the Residency Program to additional high school campuses in future seasons.
 For information about how you can become involved and support this cause, please contact Jeremy Brimhall, Director of Education at (210) 554-1006 or firstname.lastname@example.org.